causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 public mut prop importAlias: Tokens
 ```

-Function: Gets or sets the lexical unit sequence of the alias for the imported definition or declaration in the [ImportContent](ast_package_classes.md#class-importcontent) node, which is non-empty only when `importKind` is `ImportKind.Alias`.
+Function: Gets or sets the sequence of lexemes representing the alias of the imported definition or declaration in the [ImportContent](ast_package_classes.md#class-importcontent) node, which is non-empty only when `importKind` is `ImportKind.Alias`.
 For example, `as yyy` in `import packageName.xxx as yyy`.

 Type: [Tokens](ast_package_classes.md#class-tokens)